Mock Server for Local Development¶

 The mock server is organized into routers, each handling a group of related endpoints:

 All routers share in-memory stores (dicts/lists) that are created in MockServer.__init__ and passed into the router factory functions.
-This lets data flow between routers — for example, a function run in the tools router can inject records that are later visible via the data-platform router's result-explorer search.
+This lets data flow between routers — for example, a tool execution in the tools router can inject records that are later visible via the data-platform router's result-explorer search.

 Proteins (local only): Protein.sync() / Protein.register() are wired to a single canonical row (MOCK_CANONICAL_PROTEIN_ID, tests/brd.pdb fixture) so IDs stay stable under --env local.
 There is no separate test module for the mock server; that behavior is exercised indirectly by any local test that syncs a protein (e.g. the registered_protein fixture).